Background pattern

 • If you have asthma

-• If you are pregnant or plan to become pregnant
+• If you are pregnant or planning to become pregnant

 • If you are breastfeeding

-If any of the above apply to you, consult your doctor or pharmacist before starting to take betahistina.
+If any of the above applies to you, consult your doctor or pharmacist before starting to take betahistina.

-Your doctor will tell you if it is safe to start taking this medication.
+Your doctor will tell you if it is safe for you to start taking this medication.

-Your doctor may also want to monitor your asthma while you are taking betahistina.
+It is also possible that your doctor may want to monitor your asthma while you are taking betahistina.

 Other medications and Betahistina Tarbis

-Inform your doctor or pharmacist if you are using, have used recently or may need to use other medications, including those purchased without a prescription.
-This includes herbal medications.
+Tell your doctor or pharmacist if you are using, have recently used, or might use other medications, including those obtained without a prescription.
+This includes herbal medicines.

-• Monamine oxidase inhibitors (MAO inhibitors) - medications used to treat depression or Parkinson's disease.
+• Monoamine oxidase inhibitors (MAOIs) - medications used to treat depression or Parkinson's disease.
 These may increase exposure to betahistina.

-Use of Betahistina Tarbis with food, drinks and alcohol
+Using Betahistina Tarbis with food, drinks, and alcohol

 You can take this medication with or without food.